ameerkat/esp/readme.md

 and provide alerts to people living in those areas automatically.

 # Setup
-To run you must create a `Options.cs` file of the following format
+To run you must create a `Options.cs` file of the following format, the stream url is just the base url to the stream you are using, the methods used for searching tend to rely on the filter.json stream method to provide keyword and geo based searching.

 	using System;
 	using System.Collections.Generic;